 Entries in Film Score February Intersecting with the Jackie Gleason Centenary Tribute

 The Hustler ("Main Theme [Stop and Go] and Various) [YouTube link], is a masterful soundtrack composed by Kenyon Hopkins in the kind of superb jazz idiom for which he is known.
-The main theme opens with the unmistakable sounds of jazz alto saxophonist Phil Woods.
-I can think of no better way to kick off a few days in celebration of the Jackie Gleason Centenary, than to start with the claustrophobic black and white 1961 film that netted him Academy Award and Golden Globe nominations as "Best Supporting Actor," in his role as the great pool player, Minnesota Fats (though there are questions about the authenticity of the story of Minnesota Fats).
+The main theme opens with the unmistakable sounds of jazz also saxophonist Phil Woods.
+I can think of no better way to kick off a few days in celebration of the Jackie Gleason Centenary, than to start with the claustrophobic black and white 1961 film that netted him an Academy Award and Golden Globe nominations as "Best Supporting Actor," in his role as the great pool player, Minnesota Fats (0).
 And there are no stunt doubles for Gleason: He plays pool from beginning to end.
 As my Centenary tribute essay indicates, let's recall that Gleason hung out in pool halls from the time he was a young teenager.
 Now, in some instances, there was a stunt double used for Paul Newman, who plays Fast Eddie Felson, who salivates at the prospect of competing against Fats.
 Newman earned an Oscar nomination too, but he's probably the only Oscar winner who received an Oscar for the same role in a sequel, entitled "The Color of Money" a 1986 film in which he co-starred with Tom Cruise (though I've always believed that the Academy awarded Newman the gold because the membership knew that he really deserved it for his shattering performance of a lifetime in "The Verdict").
 Nevertheless, I'm going to echo the Gleasonian phrase here: "How Sweet it Is" with a twist; for in this movie, the tension makes you wonder "How Sweaty It Is" in the pool hall. ("How Sweet It Is" is the Welcoming Traffic Sign that graces the Brooklyn exit off the Verrazano Bridge; that's how much this man is celebrated as Brooklyn's son!)
 Watching Newman's tension rise, along with his respect for the artistry of his competitor, is watching a consummate actor at work.
 He marvels the way Fats plays with cool confidence, with the grace of an Astaire and the grit of a Cagney.
 Though I highlight the Main Theme here, I've taken the liberty to add two other tracks from the score, illustrating Hopkins's terrific jazz sensibility.
 On the first track, you have entered the pool hall [YouTube link], as a smoke-filled room, with immaculate pool tables, and the grit of a jazz score in the background just to keep the atmosphere a little naughty.
 And finally, there is the Suite [YouTube link], featuring some of the finest jazz players of the era, including Woods and trumpeter Doc Severinsen.
 In any event, take a look at this scene [YouTube link] in which Gleason doesn't just embody Fats because of the simple weight parallel.
 He becomes Fats, moving "like a dancer" and using a cue stick "like he's playing the violin," says Newman.
 [26 February 2016]

 Requiem for a Heavyweight ("Main Title"), composed by Laurence Rosenthal, is the soundtrack for the film version of this boxing drama.
 It was filmed initially as a 1956 installment of TV's "Playhouse 90", and Rod Serling's teleplay won a Peabody.
-But it was remade into a 1962 feature film.
+But it was and made into a 1962 feature film.
 There are more than a few literal "Bang!
 Zooms!" in this one.
 Mickey Rooney and Anthony Quinn co-star; and contrary to any intuitive thoughts you might have had, it was Jackie Gleason who played the role of the manager, not the heavyweight.
 Quinn observed that Gleason did things just like Frank Sinatra.
 One take, sometimes with improvisational flair, and he was satisfied.
 Quinn needed a few more takes than that; but either way, it contributed greatly to a film that was a much darker movie than its small-screen counterpart.
 [27 February 2016]

 I Cover the Waterfront ("Main Title"), music by Johnny Green, lyrics by Edward Heyman, was originally released in 1933 as a popular song, inspired by the 1932 novel of the same title, written by Max Miller.
 The book also inspired a 1933 film, which right before its release, was re-scored to include this song.
 It has been recorded by so many artists, including everybody from Billie Holiday to Sarah Vaughan.
 In keeping with both our Film Score February music tribute, which in its final three days intersects with our mini-tribute to the Great One, Jackie Gleason, I should mention that this song was also featured as an instrumental, with a sweet solo by the great trumpet and cornet player, Bobby Hackett, on Gleason's first album, "Music for Lovers Only," which still holds the record for the album longest in the Billboard Top Ten Charts (153 weeks).
 And so, we end our annual Film Music February, but we're going to give one more encore to Jackie tomorrow, thus concluding our mini-Gleason tribute.
 In the meanwhile, enjoy the Oscars tonight, especially those competitive categories dealing with music!
 [28 February 2016]